EnvelopSound/Earshot/README.md

 aws cloudformation create-stack --region=us-west-2 --stack-name earshot-stack --template-body file://templates/cloudformation-template.yaml --parameters ParameterKey=InstanceType,ParameterValue=t3.micro ParameterKey=KeyName,ParameterValue=<YOUR_KEY_PAIR_NAME> ParameterKey=RtmpAuthToken,ParameterValue=<YOUR_CUSTOM_AUTH_TOKEN> ParameterKey=FfmpegFlags,ParameterValue="-loglevel repeat+level+verbose" --capabilities CAPABILITY_IAM
 ```

-### HTTPS
+### HTTPS / SSL

 Google Chrome, amongst other browers, requires HTTPS to serve MPEG DASH streams.

 One way to achieve this in a production environment is to wrap Earshot in a CDN like Amazon Cloudfront.
 Cloudfront will serve requests over HTTP and can interface with the Earshot server via plain old HTTP (the "origin").
-You can read more on how to achieve this with CloudFront [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/live-streaming.html)
+You can read more on how to achieve this with CloudFront [here].(https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/live-streaming.html)

 If you want to run Earshot to serve HTTPS without a CDN, check out the `feature/ssl` branch.